Uplift Seattle's Equitable Access to Transit (U-SEAT) Research Project

 The Lab for Economic Opportunities (LEO) is a research branch of the University of Notre Dame.
 LEO focuses on working with local governments and nonprofit organizations around the country to implement robust evaluations of poverty interventions.

-The Transportation Access Programs (TAP) team has long recognized a need for better transit access among low-income workers.
-Being able to get to-and-from job opportunities, in addition to other areas of daily life, remains a struggle for many Seattleites.
-We’ve heard from participants in other TAP programs that the ability to travel can determine whether someone is able to make a job shift or pursue a new opportunity, and the financial benefits of fully subsidized transit alleviates mental burden and frees up funds to be spent on other essentials.
+There is a need for better transit access among low-income workers.
+Being able to get to –and from job opportunities, in addition to other areas of daily life, remains a struggle for many Seattleites.
+We’ve heard from participants in other TAP programs that the ability to travel can determine whether someone is able to make a job shift or pursue a new opportunity, and the financial benefits of free transit reduces mental burden and frees up funds to be spent on other essentials.

-While SDOT already reaches out to low-income workers in other TAP programs, U-SEAT offers a unique opportunity to conduct a randomized controlled trial to truly assess the impact of free transit on this population.
-Results from this study will help SDOT understand where and how to invest TAP funding in the future.
+This project offers a unique opportunity to conduct a randomized controlled trial to truly assess the impact of free transit on this population.
+Results from this study will help us understand where and how to invest funding in the future.

 How Will the Study be Run?